Home Citroënët home

 While the use of advanced techniques such as front wheel drive and hydropneumatics had been enough to put Citroën at the forefront of automotive technology during the preceding thirty years, it was felt that something new was required if the company were to maintain its reputation.
 That something was the Wankel rotary engine and a joint venture was set up with NSU to build the powerplants.

-Flaminio Bertoni was responsible for the body design but unfortunately he died in 1964 leaving newcomer Robert Opron to complete the exercise.
+Flaminio Bertoni was responsible for the body design (which proved to be very unaerodynamic) but unfortunately he died in 1964 leaving newcomer Robert Opron to complete the exercise.

-A number of innovations were to be found - this would have been the first hatchback, the door frames were welded to the roof in much the manner used by the yet to be released Renault 16 and the use of four headlamps behind a glass panel anticipated the SM's styling.
+A number of innovations were to be found - this would have been the first hatchback (if one ignores the Traction Commerciale which was intended as a utility vehicle) , the door frames were welded to the roof in much the manner used by the yet to be released Renault 16 and the use of four headlamps behind a glass panel anticipated the SM's styling.

-Unfortunately, the Wankel engine proved to be unreliable, there were problems with body rigidity, the two versions (torsion bar and hydropneumatic) differed in length from one another, the conventionally sprung vehicle suffered too great a variation in ride height between unladen and laden states and there were problems with road holding and handling.
+Unfortunately, the Wankel engine proved to be unreliable, thirsty, and very dirty (it would take another forty years until these problems were solved by Mazda), there were problems with body rigidity, the two versions (torsion bar and hydropneumatic) differed in length from one another, the conventionally sprung vehicle suffered too great a variation in ride height between unladen and laden states and there were problems with road holding and handling.

-The Panhard PL17 (right), sold by Citroën dealers, was viewed as a stopgap solution to the lack of an intermediate model.
+Below - the Panhard PL17, sold by Citroën dealers, was viewed as a stopgap solution to the lack of an intermediate model.

 By the mid sixties though, the need for a product in what was becoming an increasingly popular and profitable market sector had become pressing.

-Work on this project reached an extremely advanced stage and then Renault launched the almost identically styled 16.
+Work on this project had reached an extremely advanced stage when Renault launched the almost identically styled 16 below.
 Rumours of industrial espionage abounded but were unproved.

-In April 1967, the project was dropped - millions of Francs were written off and work commenced on project G - the GS .
+On 14th April 1967, the project was dropped - millions of Francs were written off and work commenced on projet G - the GS.

-The lion’s share of engineering effort and cost was absorbed by development of the rotary engine.
+The lion’s share of engineering effort and cost had been absorbed by the development of the rotary engine.

 Having decided to abandon F, the company concentrated on the development of the SM and entered into a marriage of convenience with Fiat whose Autobianchi range was sold by Citroën dealers in France, thereby helping to widen the product range.

-As mentioned earlier, Project F would have been equipped with a Wankel rotary engine and as part of the test regime for that engine, a couple of hundred hydropneumatically suspended Ami coupes were built for testing by a selected number of high mileage motorists.
+As mentioned earlier, Projet F would have been equipped with a Wankel rotary engine and as part of the test regime for that engine, a couple of hundred hydropneumatically suspended M35 coupés were built for testing by a selected number of high mileage motorists.

-The M 35 was also as a test bed for the hydraulics employed in Project G .
+The M35 was also as a test bed for the hydraulics employed in Projet G which led to the GS.